University of Iowa vs University of Northern Iowa

 The Financial Comparison

-Ten years after enrollment, University of Iowa graduates earn a median of $64,762 compared to $55,177 at University of Northern Iowa.
-The payback period is 7.7 years at University of Iowa versus 10.1 years at University of Northern Iowa.
+Then look at what that buys.
+Ten years after enrollment, University of Iowa graduates earn a median $64,762 against $55,177 at University of Northern Iowa.
+The cost earns itself back in 7.7 years at University of Iowa and 10.1 years at University of Northern Iowa.

-Graduates leave University of Northern Iowa with a median $19,691 in debt versus $22,500 at University of Iowa.
-The debt-to-earnings ratios are 0.47 and 0.50 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Northern Iowa owing a median $19,691 versus $22,500 at University of Iowa.
+Their debt-to-earnings ratios are 0.47 and 0.50 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers